Corporation of Delta Inland Port Study

 The purpose of this report is to bring forward the Inland Intermodal Cargo Facility Study prepared by Cargo Velocity, and to provide a summary of the findings of the report for Council’s information.

-To read the full report, download it here or read it on the Corporation of Delta's website.
+Read the full report on the Corporation of Delta’s website.